opencodeiiita/Productivity-Tracker/backend/README.md

 In place of ***********, add Get Google Client ID and Google Client Secret obtained in the above step

+Also make sure that mongoDB is installed and running PORT 27017

 In this directory
 1. Run the following command `npm install`.
 2. Run the command `npm start`.
 The backend will be live on [localhost:5000](localhost:5000)